Pantonym/DV300_Term1/README.md

 `} else if (warehouse === 2) {...}`
 * The return immediately exits the function and returns a boolean showing the recipe is not craftable.

-12. Craft Section - Crafting Recipes Only With a Single Warehouse's Inventory
+12. Craft Section - Crafting Recipes Only With a Single Warehouse's Inventory (Group Mate Responsibility: Nico)
 * The following code is found in the updateInventoryAmount Function, directly after the code ensures ingredient has enough stock:
 `// change which warehouse is affected based on the values sent through the req.body` `if (warehouse === 1) {`